How to Set Up a Recruitment Agency:

 Before you put a plan together, it’s important to evaluate your skills and identify any gaps in your knowledge.

-Ambition – recruitment is a competitive industry and to succeed you will need to be highly ambitious and able to handle some rejection
+Ambition – to succeed you will need to be ambitious and able to handle some rejection

 Sales experience – selling the services of your agency to clients, over and above competitors